I was tired and I didn’t want to go.

 The day after 12 hours of driving through a safari park filled with hippo sightings, cooped up kids and potholes that stressed the axles of the Landcruiser Prado and the core for those lucky enough to be sitting in the middle seat left my body complaining.
-So when I heard we need to take one of the infamously cramped minibuses for our weekend away hiking up a volcano, the ones which set off from the infamously crowded bus stations in Kigali, the one which two friends saw and bailed on because of the amount of people and the grabbing hands and the tense air, I hesitated.
-Did I have the energy to sprint to the bus station and figure out the bus and sit cramped for another three hours?
+So when I heard we would need to take one of the country’s infamously cramped minibuses for our weekend away to Musanze to hike up a volcano, the buses which take off from the infamously crowded bus station in Kigali, the one which two friends saw and bailed on because of the number of people and the grabbing hands and the tense air, I hesitated.
+Did I have the energy to sprint to the bus station and figure out the schedule and sit cramped for another three hours?
 I was tired, and really, why not take the weekend off?

 Then she said she and her boyfriend and their friend were already at the bus station and the bus left in twenty minutes.
-I was wrapping up a conversation with the owner, the person responsible for allowing me this summer, and now I had a decision.
+I was wrapping up a conversation with the owner, the person responsible for allowing me to have this summer that I am having, and now I had a decision.
 To bus, or not to bus?
 To go, or not to go?

-I threw underwear and my camera in my backpack, tied my running shoes together, grabbed a moto taxi to Nyabugogo, and went off.
-In eight minutes, I arrived.
-I wasn’t hassled at all.
+I threw underwear and my camera in my backpack, tied my running shoes together, grabbed a moto taxi to Nyabugogo, and held on tight.
+I arrived in eight minutes.
 I walked from one end of the bus park to the other before receiving a message that the original bus was too late and we had another and I had to be there quick.
-With a minute to spare, I found her and we boarded a bus with seven rows, each row with four seated across, and sat down in the very back.
+With two minutes to spare, I found her and we boarded a bus with seven rows, each row with four seated across, and sat down in the very back.
 Then we were off.

 It took a sprint to pack and jump on the taxi and find the bus.
 It was a push.
 But the warnings I had from everyone about motos and the bus park and the bus seemed to me to be exaggerations.
 Or single experiences extrapolated to warnings.
 Like so many things, your experience may vary.

-Around winding corners, we headed up into the hills.
+We sped around winding corners and headed into the hills.

 “You’re ready to see gorillas?”